chrokh/toow-old/index.md

 Can you find the next exercise in the book?
 ```

-The book is divided into the following five major parts.
+%The book is divided into the following five major parts.
+%

-- {doc}`Part I: Fundamentals<sets>`\
+%- {doc}`Part I: Fundamentals<sets>`\
-In this part we lay the foundation necessary to talk about object oriented programming.
+%In this part we lay the foundation necessary to talk about object oriented programming.
 We talk about sets, functions, computation, data types, paradigms, and so forth.
-- {doc}`Part II: Procedural programming<statements>`\
+%- {doc}`Part II: Procedural programming<statements>`\
-To understand object oriented programming we must first understand procedural programming.
+%To understand object oriented programming we must first understand procedural programming.
 Here we talk about statements, expressions, selection, iteration, arrays, procedures, recursion, and so forth.
-- {doc}`Part III: Object oriented programming<pillars>`\
+%- {doc}`Part III: Object oriented programming<pillars>`\
-This part is the heart of the book.
+%This part is the heart of the book.
 This is where we learn the core ideas of object oriented programming.
-- {doc}`Part IV: Object oriented design<requirements>`\
+%- {doc}`Part IV: Object oriented design<requirements>`\
-In this part, we move from programming to design.
+%In this part, we move from programming to design.
 We look at the forest instead of the trees and start thinking about how to provide value using our newfound programming skills.
-- {doc}`Part V: Advanced object oriented programming<design-patterns>`\
+%- {doc}`Part V: Advanced object oriented programming<design-patterns>`\
-In this last part of the book we explore more advanced object oriented ideas and also ideas from other paradigms that have been adopted in the object oriented paradigm.
+%In this last part of the book we explore more advanced object oriented ideas and also ideas from other paradigms that have been adopted in the object oriented paradigm.

 I hope you are ready, let's get started.